Ir para o conteúdo

 • Use of ICT in urban management.

-The survey receives support from the federal government, through the Digital Government Secretariat of the Brazilian Ministry of Economy, in addition to support from other government organizations and experts connected to important universities.
+The survey receives support from the federal government, through the Digital Government Secretariat (SGD) of the Ministry of Management and Innovation in Public Services (MGI), in addition to support from other government organizations and experts connected to important universities.

 Methodology